toukea/android-sqlite-access/README.md

         @Override
         public void onSQLPrepareFail(Exception e) {
-           //called when the prepare fail. it give you a Exception which describe the error.
+           //called when the prepare fail. it give you an Exception which describe the error.
         }
     });
 ```